burtlo/topics-in-ruby/section_01.md

 patching.
 What remains is where within your application is the best place to specify your monkey patch.

-A convention that I have adopted, having seen it used by a few projects, is to create a special directory within my project called `core_ext` (within rails `lib/core_ext`).
+A convention that I have adopted, having seen it used by a few projects, is to create a special directory within the lib directory of my project called `core_ext`.
 Each class monkey patched has its own file to ensure that at a glance a reader is able to quickly surmise what files have been monkey patched.

 ## Summary